About Daniel Owen (20 October 1836 – 22 October 1895)

 His interest in literature developed in his early twenties; he published a volume of sermons in 1879.
 Poor health meant that he increasingly turned to writing and his major works followed – often serialised in the denominational magazines – including Y Dreflan (1881), Rhys Lewis (1885), Enoc Huws (1891), Gwen Tomos (1894), and Straeon y Pentan (1895).
 He is often called the father of the Welsh novel.

 The first festival dedicated to author Daniel Owen was a week-long event in Mold, Flintshire in 2010 from October 17 – 23, the week of his birth and death.
 This year it runs again from Saturday 19th until Friday 25th October.

 The colourful and lively Festival is planned as a highlight in Mold’s annual calendar.

-THe Festival has gone on to launch Fireside Tales (a translation of Straeon y Pentan) by Daniel Owen, Clwyd Theatr Cymru ran a competition for talented young writers and local guided walks, bus tours, evenings of poetry, humour and book readings, lectures, and discussions were well attended.
+The Festival has gone on to launch Fireside Tales (a translation of Straeon y Pentan) by Daniel Owen, Clwyd Theatr Cymru ran a competition for talented young writers and local guided walks, bus tours, evenings of poetry, humour and book readings, lectures, and discussions were well attended.
 There was also a Festival Gig, an arts activity day (Daniel Owen’s pig), story telling, and an evening concert by Ensemble Cymru.
 The 2019 concert is by the gifted composer and talented performer Robat Arwyn.

 Many events are free of charge, although some will have nominal fees.

 That’s a flavour of the Festival.
 There’s a lot more!
-The 2018 programme is published and is now up on the website for all to see!
+The 2019 programme will soon be published on the website for all to see!